SafeBoxLabs/DefiCircuitBreaker/readme.md

 We chose the logistic function for our CircuitBreaker implementation because it provides a more predictable release schedule and is more suitable for general scenarios.
 However, protocols can choose to implement the power function or any other suitable function based on their requirements.

 ## Integration

-To integrate the CircuitBreaker with an existing DeFi protocol, follow these steps:

-1. Deploy the CircuitBreaker contract, providing the required parameters: token address, delay period, release period, and liquidation resolver address.
-2. In the DeFi protocol smart contract, add a condition to check if the transfer amount is above the predefined threshold.
-3. If the transfer amount is above the threshold, call the `lockFunds` function of the CircuitBreaker contract to lock the funds temporarily.
-4. Users can call the `unlockFunds` function of the CircuitBreaker contract to gradually release their locked funds over time.

-Before deploying the CircuitBreaker on the mainnet, make sure to conduct a thorough review, testing, and auditing of the contract.
+To use the CircuitBreaker smart contract, you will need to interact with the contract's functions, such as locking and releasing funds.
+You can do this using the ABI and the contract's address.

+Here is a brief overview of the primary functions:

+transferTo(address recipient, uint256 amount): Transfers the specified amount of tokens to the recipient.
+If the amount is greater than or equal to the minimum lock amount, the funds will be locked and released over time.

+unlockFor(address recipient, uint256 lockTimestamp): Unlocks the funds for the specified recipient according to the release curve.
+This function can only be called by the recipient.

+getWithdrawableAmount(address recipient, uint256 lockTimestamp): Returns the amount of funds that can be withdrawn by the recipient at the current time.

 ## Repository Structure

-- `contracts/`: Contains the CircuitBreaker and ERC20Mock smart contracts.
+- `src/`: Contains the CircuitBreaker and ERC20Mock smart contracts.
 - `test/`: Contains the test suites for the CircuitBreaker contract, written for Hardhat and Dapp Foundry frameworks.